 Who shouldn’t use the contraceptive implant?

-- Females that take other medicines that may affect the implant
+- take other medicines that may affect the implant

-- Females that have arterial disease or a history of heart disease or stroke
+- have breast cancer, liver disease, arterial disease or a history of heart disease or stroke

 Where can I get the implant?

-In the UK you can get the birth control implant for free (even if you’re under 16) from contraception clinks, GP’s surgeries, sexual health clinics and some young people’s services.
-Some (but not all) GP’s or practice nurses are able to fit and remove implants, but be sure to check with your GP surgery.
+In the UK you can get the birth control implant for free (even if you’re under 16) from contraception and sexual health clinics, GP surgeries and some young people’s services.
+Some (but not all) GPs or practice nurses are able to fit and remove implants, but be sure to check with your GP surgery.

 Most sexual health clinics will also be able to do this for you, click to find your nearest one.